gartonq/MetaForensic-Explorer/README.md

 <h2>Introduction</h2>

 <p>The File Metadata Viewer is a graphical user interface (GUI) application built in Python using the Tkinter library.
-It provides a user-friendly way to view metadata information for files in a specified directory.</p>
+It provides a user-friendly way to view metadata information for files in a specified directory.
+The program works on both Windows and Linux platform </p>

 <h2>Installation</h2>